52 Pages Posted: 19 Feb 2021 Last revised: 30 Oct 2023

-This framework’s approach to determining privacy harm has significant theoretical and practical benefits.
-From a theoretical standpoint, it sheds light on the relationship between privacy loss and actionable privacy harm.
-By proposing how privacy claims can be evaluated on a continuum, this Article’s proposal is well-suited for evaluating grey areas and, specifically, for class actions.
-From a practical standpoint, it has consequences for corporate liability and consumer redress for privacy breaches.
-Most importantly, it gives courts a tool to identify and navigate privacy harm, which continues to be an impediment to privacy class actions and which courts have manifested they are in need of.
+This Article’s approach has theoretical and practical benefits.
+Theoretically, it sheds light on the relationship between privacy loss and actionable injuries.
+It is well-suited for evaluating grey areas by showing how privacy claims can be evaluated on a continuum.
+Practically, it gives courts a tool to better identify and navigate pri-vacy harm, which is an increasingly relevant impediment to private rights of action in federal statutory privacy and which courts have manifested they need.

 Keywords: Privacy law, privacy harm, class actions, privacy class actions